 Robyn Goodman, the Tony-winning producer of Avenue Q, In the Heights and the 2008 revival of West Side Story, Stephen Kocis and Jill Furman in association with Center Theatre Group produce Cinderella.

-The new incarnation of the musical features a book by Tony Award nominee Beane (Xanadu, Lysistrata Jones, The Little Dog Laughed).
+Cinderella has choreography by Josh Rhodes, with music adaptation, supervision and arrangements by David Chase.
+Andy Einhorn is music director and conductor.
+Scenic design is by Anna Louizos, costume design is by William Ivey Long, lighting design is by Ken Posner and sound design by Nevin Steinberg.
+The new incarnation of the musical features a book by Tony Award nominee Beane ( Xanadu, Lysistrata Jones, The Little Dog Laughed).
 His treatment recharts the journey of the classic tale in a new way.
 Retaining all classic elements of the fairytale, it will now be Cinderella's turn to rescue the Prince.

 The new production incorporates songs from the Rodgers and Hammerstein catalogue, as well as songs from the original television version, including "In My Own Little Corner," "Impossible/It's Possible," "Ten Minutes Ago" and "Do I Love You Because You're Beautiful?"